conduktor/conduktor-docs/src/pages/changelog/Console-1.31.0.md

 The labels are used to filter the Service Accounts in the UI.
 Editing labels in the UI will be available in the next release.
 ![Application permissions on RBAC screen](/images/changelog/platform/v31/service-account.png)

-#### Self-Service support for Application Managed Service Accounts
+#### Self-service support for Application Managed Service Accounts
 We have added a new mode for ApplicationInstance that allows Application Teams to have full control over their Service Accounts.
 This mode can be enabled in the ApplicationInstance with the following flag `spec.applicationManagedServiceAccount` set to `true`.
-When enabled, Self-Service will not synchronize the Service Account with the ApplicationInstance and will let the Application Team manage the Service Account directly.
+When enabled, Self-service will not synchronize the Service Account with the ApplicationInstance and will let the Application Team manage the Service Account directly.
 Application Managed Service Accounts can be declared in the API and CLI using the Application API Key.
 ````yaml
 ---